robzach/capitalism-works-for-me/readme.md

 Subsequently, I realized I could just buy my own new connector to carry all 8 wires at once, instead of replacing these old connectors or making my own extension cable for temporary use.
 I placed an order for [this model](https://www.amazon.com/gp/product/B01CRV0RUM) 12-conductor waterproof connector on Amazon, which is scheduled for delivery Sunday or Monday.
 I'll install a longer wire (like 10' or so) so that I can light both halves of the sign while it's in the garage space.

-## 4/6/18 1 p.m.–: communication debugging, documentation
+## 4/6/18 1:15–5 p.m.: communication debugging, documentation, a bit more ordering

 I suspect communication trouble over the current ethernet cable that's set up.